tardate/LittleArduinoProjects/playground/TemperatureLoggerTypeK/README.md

 It is configured for significant gain in order to get the µV reading into the 0-5V scale readable with an Arduino analog input.

-The second op amp in the LM358 is used to buffer the reading - really unnecessary in this configuration as the Arduino analog input presents a fairly high impedence load.
+The second op amp in the LM358 is used to buffer the reading - really unnecessary in this configuration as the Arduino analog input presents a fairly high impedance load.

 A 100nF capacitor is used to filter high-frequency jitter from the signal.